 The film opens with three men, a priest, a commoner and a woodcutter, taking shelter from a storm under the Rashōmon Gate in Kyoto.
 The woodcutter and the priest are discussing the story of how the woodcutter found the body of a slain Samurai in the forest three days prior.

 A bandit was accused of murdering the Samurai and raping the Samurai’s wife.
-The woodcutter, the priest (who has seen the Samurai and his wife prior to the murder), the Samurai’s wife, the bandit, and even the ghost of the Samurai were summoned at a trial.
+The woodcutter, the priest, the Samurai’s wife, the bandit, and even the ghost of the Samurai were summoned at a trial.
 However, each account of the event is different and contradictory.
 The film ends rather ambiguously without a clear resolution of what actually occurred.

 The film found success not only because of its engaging story, but its exploration of a common human experience — the quest for truth convoluted with deception, ego, and vanity.
 Some of cinema’s most prolific filmmakers have drawn on Kurosawa’s Rashomon style storytelling to tell their own stories.
 Let’s take a look at how the Rashomon Effect can impact story.